Web Development· 15 min read

 How do I tell if an Amman agency is actually qualified or just cheap?

-Ask for three things: a production URL they built (not a Figma mockup), a line-item quote (not a lump sum), and PageSpeed + Lighthouse scores on their own site.
+Ask for three things: a production URL they built (not a Figma mockup), a line-item proposal (not a lump sum), and PageSpeed + Lighthouse scores on their own site.
 If their own site scores below 80 on mobile PageSpeed, that tells you how their delivery looks.
 Our 3S Framework covers the full evaluation checklist.

 Why is Ijjad ranked first in your list?

 Full disclosure: we wrote this article, so take the ranking with appropriate skepticism.
-We rank ourselves first for SME and founder projects because we specialise in that exact segment and publish transparent pricing.
+We rank ourselves first for SME and founder projects because we specialise in that exact segment and publish transparent scope planning.
 We’d rank Sprintive first for an NGO with a Drupal mandate, Mozon first for ERP-heavy enterprise work, and DSTeck first for a local restaurant wanting WordPress + monthly SEO.
 Read the "Which fits you" section for the honest sort.

 Do these Amman agencies support bilingual Arabic and English websites?